Governor Huckabee Does 10 & 1/2

 1. Governor Huckabee, you are the official Dark Horse GOP Candidate of ’08 (at least according to GreenMountainPolitics1) with stronger grassroots support in New Hampshire than what your poll numbers currently suggest.
 What do your supporters know about your candidacy that you hope the rest of us will find out?

 My supporters have focused on my overall record of accomplishment while Governor of Arkansas.
-They are proud of my leadership on critical issues facing our country such as improving student achievement, facing down our health crisis and managing government for the long haul.
+They are proud of my leadership on critical issues facing our country such as improving student achievement, facing down our health crisis and managing government for the long haul.2.
+Given the celebrity status of certain candidates these days, how important is New Hampshire’s retail politics approach of “getting to know candidates” and do you support New Hampshire in the battle to keep their primary first in the nation?

 I love “retail” politics.
 I love small towns and meeting new people and visiting with voters in their homes.
 That’s how I campaigned in Arkansas in my two races for the Governor’s Mansion.
 Many candidates just want to sit in a TV studio and reach people by media.
 That’s part of the game, but I sure prefer being live in the living room, not live on the TV in your living room!

 In the aftermath of hurricanes Katrina and Rita, government at all levels failed the American people.
 It obvious who watched the disaster of New Orleans unfold that on day one we could get a television camera to the victims but we seemed incapable of a getting lifeboat or even a bottle of water to them.
-I was ashamed of what appeared to be an uncontrollable natural disaster met with an incomparable incompetence to respond to it.
+I was ashamed of what appeared to be an uncontrollable natural disaster met with an incomparable incompetence to respond to it.6.
+You have a celebrated story of beating gluttony.
+What regimen would you recommend to the other candidates so that they can avoid packing on the “Campaign 15” (pounds)?

 I immediately called an emergency cabinet meeting of the heads of all the major state agencies.
 We set up a 24 hour command center in the Governor’s Conference Room outside my office in the State capitol.
 I knew from my years of church and faith-based work, that there were hundreds of beds in church, civic and boy/girl scout camps all over the state.
 These would afford comfort and privacy and a sense of place – far better than a sterile hotel room.
 I was governed by the Golden Rule…”Do unto others as you would have them do unto you” and I challenged our volunteer teams and the camp leaders: “If this were your grandmother, how would you want her treated?”
 I learned that even if government failed, the American people did not.
 While government fretted over paperwork, ordinary citizens became extraordinary heroes simply by giving help and hope to the homeless.